fghaas/add_depth/markdown/videography.md

 hyperstereoscopic images and would give you the impression of being something like a pteranodon-sized creature soaring over the earth.
-But that would come with significant expense, not to mention the fact that you'd need a veritable airstrip to take off from and land.
+But that would come with significant expense, not to mention the fact that you'd need a veritable airstrip to take off from and land on.

 ## Single-camera motion stereograms